m-grzesiak/validation-api/README.md

 # validation-api
-The `rule` is a basic validation unit, which contains a predicate and an error message - the second one is returned if validation failed.
-In order to create a new rule, you have to use the `Validation.rule()` method and pass necessary parameters.
+The `rule` is a basic validation unit, which contains a predicate and an error message - the second one is returned if validation fails.
+In order to create a new rule, you need to use the `Validation.rule()` method and pass necessary parameters.

 ```java
 Predicate<String> hasMoreThanTenSigns = word -> word.length() > 10;